mamasyoungestson/fisayo.site/portfolio/works/Well.md

 ## 02 Ideate

 ### User Experience Architecture & Visual Strategy

 The entire design structure followed a design system where the UX architecture and UI focused heavily on design system elements and their functionality.
 The design system served as the building blocks for the creation of wireframes and functional prototypes.
 Information architecture was very important to know the layout of the application and how the user interacts with the information.
-The goal was to provide an experience that was easy to use, functional and asthetically pleasing.
+The goal was to provide an experience that was easy to use, functional and aesthetically pleasing.

 ### Designing The System

-I fisrt began with the base variables that lay the main structure for the system.
+I first began with the base variables that lay the main structure for the system.
 The foundation allows me to make better design decisions moving forward and makes it easier to build design components.
-Color, typography, grid and spacing, etc are the variables for the foundation elements.
+Color, typography, grid, and spacing, etc are the variables for the foundation elements.

 #### Color

 The main color palette used in Well defined the main pages, headers, screen background, and body text and many of the design elements.
-The colors choosen were used to communicate a happy, joyous, calm and health-promoting mood.
+The colors chosen were used to communicate a happy, joyous, calm and health-promoting mood.
 We want the users to feel great engaging with the app.
-Also, we want them to feel that they are making a positive impact in their lives as the make changes in their mind, body, and spirit through de-stressing, nutrition, exercise, valuable health information and much more.
+Also, we want them to feel that they are making a positive impact in their lives as they make changes for their mind, body, and spirit through de-stressing, nutrition, exercise, valuable health information and much more.

 ![](/upload/Well/Colors.jpg)